Poisson48/U-Socks/README.md

 All the schematics are created in EasyEda, if you want to use Kicad you need to create a lot of packages, sorry.

+Join the discord server !! https://discord.gg/ft3uVgr

-If you want to contact me : leohaize-etancelin@protonmail.com
+If you want to contact me directly : leohaize-etancelin@protonmail.com